Primordial regular black holes as all the dark matter. III. Covariant canonical quantum gravity models: Conclusions

 We find that this increase in temperature (at a given BH mass) is responsible for stronger Hawking evaporation spectra, in turn leading to tighter constraints on $f_{\text{pbh}}$, the fraction of DM in the form of primordial regular ZLMY BHs.
 This directly results in a smaller asteroid mass window where ZLMY PBHs could make up the entire DM of the Universe: in particular, the lower edge of the asteroid mass window moves up by approximately half an order of magnitude in the most extreme case.
 This behaviour is exactly the opposite of what we observed in our earlier works~\cite{Calza:2024fzo,Calza:2024xdh}, where evaporation constraints could in principle be completely bypassed as the regularizing parameter approaches its extremal limit.
 However, we recall that our earlier works were mostly based on phenomenological space-times.
 It should be noted that working within a consistent theoretical framework ensuring general covariance, regularity, absence of Cauchy horizons, and connection to a promising QG framework actually reduces the parameter space where PBHs can constitute the DM.

 Together with our earlier works, our results further support the idea that there is a promising common ground between the DM, singularity, and QG problems, worthy of further exploration.
 As remarked in Refs.~\cite{Calza:2024fzo,Calza:2024xdh}, this series of works should be intended as pilot studies in this exciting direction, as several open problems remain.
 For instance, an important open question is whether the formation mechanism of primordial regular BHs is significantly different from the Schwarzschild case, as departures from the assumptions underlying Birkhoff's theorem may entail a non-unique endpoint for gravitational collapse: this may potentially lead to complementary observational signatures, which may offer new routes towards testing the regular nature of astrophysical BHs.
-Moreover, an important task is to revisit non-evaporation (lensing, accretion, dynamical) constraints on primordial regular BHs: although we have loosely argued that we do not expect these to change significantly, such a statement remains to be checked explicitly.
-While we defer all these interesting points to follow-up work, we stress once more a general but important message of the present work: even ideas or frameworks which at first may appear remote or speculative -- such as LQG -- can have important consequences for both astrophysical observations and other open problems in physics, whereas the issue of a theoretically consistent formulation can make a significant difference at the level of phenomenological predictions.
+Another key task is to revisit non-evaporation (lensing, accretion, dynamical) constraints on primordial regular BHs: although we have loosely argued that we do not expect these to change significantly, such a statement remains to be checked explicitly.
+Finally, we note that the same canonical polymerized framework underlying the ZLMY space-time, which bounds curvature invariants and cures future spacelike singularities, might also tame future timelike ones (of more cosmological interest)~\cite{deHaro:2023lbq}: indeed, works on loop quantum cosmology have shown how future finite-time singularities (e.g.\ Big Rip/Type I, as well as often Type III) are generally avoided in these scenarios, whereas ``sudden'' Type II singularities may or may not be avoided, with the answer being quite sensitive to the polymerization scheme~\cite{Bojowald:2001xe,Singh:2006im,Cailleteau:2008wu,Ashtekar:2008ay,Bamba:2012ka,Odintsov:2014gea,Odintsov:2016tar,Chinaglia:2017wim,Odintsov:2018awm,Bojowald:2025ocr}.
+It could also be worth extending these studies to modified gravity models such as $f(R)$ gravity, although the implications for cosmological singularities are likely to depend strongly on the associated effective Hamiltonian and polymerization scheme.
+While we defer all these points to follow-up work, we stress once more a general but important message of the present work: even ideas or frameworks which at first may appear remote or speculative -- such as LQG -- can have important consequences for both astrophysical observations and other open problems in physics, whereas the issue of a theoretically consistent formulation can make a significant difference at the level of phenomenological predictions.